 “All endings are also beginnings.
 We just don’t know it at the time.”

 Poetry is a phenomenal way to explore your feelings and desires after a divorce.
-With the help of these great examples about how losing love has affected writers throughout history, they give you some honest, brutal truths to relate to.
+With the help of these great examples of how losing love has affected writers throughout history, they give you some honest, brutal truths to relate to.